 If, in accordance with the aforementioned restrictions, your driving licence is no longer valid when you transfer your normal residence to Germany, you may continue to drive for six months in the Federal Republic of Germany.
 During this time, you must apply for an extension.

-Any infringement of the age provision governing the riding of light motorcycles, or driving or riding a motor vehicle with a driving licence that has expired under the law of the issuing state or under the German provisions, will be treated as driving without a driving licence and penalized accordingly.
+Driving or riding a motor vehicle with a driving licence that has expired under the law of the issuing state or under the German provisions will be treated as driving without a driving licence and penalized accordingly.

 If your foreign driving licence is about to expire or is no longer valid, you will receive a German licence of the same category upon request.